Table of Contents

-Dashmularishta is beneficial in treatment of wide variety of diseases such as gynecological disorders, sexual disorders, urinary diseases, digestive diseases, respiratory diseases and many others.
+Dashmularishta is beneficial in the treatment of wide variety of diseases such as gynecological disorders, sexual disorders, urinary diseases, digestive diseases, respiratory diseases and many others.

-It has following benefits for new mother
+It has the following benefits for new mother

-- Restores energy in women after delivery
+- Restores energy in women after dethe livery

 - Improves milk production in new mother